-Identification When did you become aware?
-How did you become aware?
+Identification When did you become aware?How did you become aware?
 Communication Who have you shared this information with at your institution and externally?
 Who else needs to be informed?
 Who is the point of contact at your institution?
 What are your media handling lines, if appropriate and necessary?
 Which senior leaders are aware of the incident?
 Have you shared this information with the board or with the proprietor?
 Action What immediate action has been taken?
-Is there anything further that needs to be done to ensure the safety of you students and staff?
 What action do you intend to take, and when, to prevent further occurrences?
-What actions are short-term and which are longer- term (e.g. an internal or independent review, updates to related policies, training)?
+What actions are short-term and which are longer-term (e.g. an internal or independent review, updates to related policies, training)?
 When do you intend to conclude activity related to the incident?